MaistoV/BSpenaHPQC/doc/Hadoop.md

 ## MapReduce <a name="mapred"></a>
 MapReduce<sup>[[2]](References.md#hadoop_architecture)</sup><sup>[[5]](References.md#mapred_tutorial)</sup> is a software framework for writing applications (which need not be written in Java) that process large datasets in parallel on large clusters.
-The framework :
+The framework works on sets of `<key,value> pairs`.

-* Works on sets of `<key,value> pairs`.
+A `MapReduce job` is a unit of work the client wants to perform:
-* Splits input into fixed-size splits called `InputSplit` in order to be processed.
+* It takes as inputs a fixed-size splits, divided by Hadoop, known as `InputSplit (or splits)`.

-A `MapReduce job`  is the unit of work the client wants to perform, it is performed throught the execution of `map tasks` and `reduce tasks`.
-Each map task uses a user-defined `map function` which is implemented through interfaces and/or abstract-classes, the same goes for each reduce task with a `reduce function`.
-MapReduce creates a map task for each InputSplit, instead the number of reduce task can be set by the user (set as zero if no reduction is desired).
+* It is is an execution of `map tasks` and `reduce tasks`.
+Each map/reduce task uses a user-defined `map/reduce function` which is implemented through interfaces and/or abstract-classes.
+MapReduce creates a map task for each split, instead the number of reduce task can be set by the user (set as zero if no reduction is desired).

 MapReduce has two phases<sup>[[5]](References.md#mapred_tutorial)</sup><sup>[[6]](References.md#mapred_flow)</sup> :
 * `Map Phase` : Maps the input <key,value> pair to zero or multiple `intermetdiate <key,value> pairs`.